 For private companies, shares lie at the heart of the corporate structure.
 We consider:

 - Share issues;

 - Increases or reductions of share capital;

 - Varying or creating different share classes; and

 - Dividend rights.

 Nominee shareholders in private companies on or after UK formation

 As part of our UK company formation service we do advise on nominee shareholders.
 We ensure you comply with transparency rules under the Small Business, Enterprise and Employment Act 2015.
 In a nutshell, there has to be a register of shareholders with “sufficient control” of the company.
-Sufficient control can be where:
+Sufficient control issues arise where: